michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 * Name: granularity
 * Description: List of available granularity types (auto, hourly, daily, etc.)
 * Show on Dashboard: Label and Value
-* Custom Options:
-  * Auto
-  * hour: 1 hour
-  * day: 1 day
-  * month: 1 month
-  * year: 1 year
+* Custom Options: `Auto, hour: 1 hour, day: 1 day, month: 1 month, year: 1 year`

-This variable allows the user to manually select the granularity they want to use for the data aggregation.
+This variable will allows the user to manually select the granularity he/she wants to see on the graph.
+The `Auto` will cause selecting the granularity automatically based on selected time range.

 **Variable 2: Query Granularity**